 Few absolute contraindications to ALND exist.
 Relative contraindications include comorbidities prohibiting general anesthesia or operative procedures (ie, coagulopathy), preexisting lymphedema, or shoulder immobility.

 The axilla is a pyramidal-shaped space existing between the upper arm and thoracic chest wall and is bounded by the following structures: superiorly by the axillary vein; anteriorly by the pectoralis major and minor (encased within the clavipectoral fascia); posteriorly by the subscapularis, teres major, and scapular insert of the latissimus dorsi muscle; laterally by the latissimus dorsi muscle; and medially by the serratus anterior muscle and chest wall (Fig. 63-1).
 The apex of the triangle (the highest point of the axillary dissection) is the costoclavicular ligament or Halsted ligament.

 Figure 63-1Graphic Jump Location

 The boundaries of the left axilla on cross-section. m, Muscle.
 (Reproduced, with permission, from Petrek JA, Blackwood MM.
 Axillary dissection: current practice and technique.
 Curr Prob Surg.
 1995;32:285.)

 Axillary Contents: Pertinent Neurovascular Structures (Fig. 63-2)

 The long thoracic nerve arises from C5-7 and passes inferiorly on the lateral surface of the serratus anterior muscle, which it innervates.
-It is most commonly found within 1 cm of ...
+It is most commonly found within 1 cm of the chest wall, superficial ...